-Science is a wonderful subject to develop the key skills of curiosity, perseverance, reflecting and thinking!
-At Banyan Fields, we aim for science to be as practical as possible, and as meaningful to everyday life as we can.
-As such, children enjoy science and the opportunities it brings for group work, investigation and knowledge acquisition; children love learning about how the world 'works'.
+Science is a wonderful subject to develop the key inquiry skills of curiosity, perseverance, reflecting and thinking!
+At Banyan Fields, Science is as practical and “hands on” as possible, which provides students with the understanding of how the world works and links it to everyday life.
+As such, children enjoy Science and the opportunities it brings for group work, investigation and knowledge acquisition.

 Across the school, children follow the content of the Victorian Curriculum.
-From here, we will determine the ‘I can statements’ from the curriculum and the students will work towards these each lesson.
+From here, we will determine the ‘I can statements’ from the curriculum and the students will work towards these during each unit.

 Science at Banyan Fields Primary School

 Students learn about why objects are made of different materials and how they are suited to particular jobs.
 They learn why it is important to distinguish between an object and the material of which it is made.